alireza-ghorban/Real-Time-Bus-Tracking-System-Using-Apache-NiFi-Kafka-and-SparkStreaming/README.md

 ## Usage

 Once you've set up all the components, you can run the PySpark streaming script to start ingesting data into your pipeline.
-The data will flow from MySQL to Apache NiFi, then to Kafka and Spark Streaming, and finally, it will be queried using AWS Athena and visualized in Apache Superset.
+The data will flow from Apache NiFi to MySQL, then to Kafka and Spark Streaming, and finally, it will be queried using AWS Athena and visualized in Apache Superset.